Skip to Content

 As a beginner, I opted for the easiest option to hide the shiplap corner.
 I used an edging piece I found at Lowes.
 All I had to do was cut the corner edge piece to length and nail it up.
 The awesome thing about this edging piece is that it works for both the inside and outside shiplap corners.

-FILLING THE NAILS HOLES IN THE DIY SHIPLAP WALL
+FILLING THE NAIL HOLES IN THE DIY SHIPLAP WALL

 This step is up to you whether you want to do it or not.
 I decided to use wood filler to fill all nail holes on the boards.
 Filling the holes gives the shiplap wall a cleaner look.
 For a more rustic shiplap look, leave the nail holes exposed.